 It is further cold-rolled from a carbon structural steel hot-rolled steel strip into a steel sheet having a thickness of less than 4 mm.

 Because it is rolled at normal temperature, no iron oxide scale is produced.
 Therefore, the surface quality of the cold plate is good, the dimensional accuracy is high.
-In addition, the annealing process make it has better mechanical properties and process performance than hot rolled steel sheets.

 Commonly used grades are low carbon steel 08F and 10# steel, which have good blanking and bending properties.

 2) Continuous electroplated zinc cold rolled sheet steel